 If a woman experiences a herpes outbreak in the latter stages of pregnancy, her doctor may suggest a C-section to ensure that the virus is not spread to the baby during delivery; although this is rare since a mother with herpes will give her baby antibodies against the disease during the gestational period.

 Chlamydia may be the most ruthless of the STD’s when it comes to causing fertility trouble.
-With more than 40% of untreated Chlamydia infections causing inflammation of the fallopian tubes which can leave scarring and block the fallopian tubes.
+More than 40% of untreated Chlamydia infections cause inflammation of the fallopian tubes which can leave scarring and block the fallopian tubes.
 Women with the disease need to be honest with their doctors to prevent permanent damage to their reproductive systems.
 If you have had chlamydia or scarring due to an STD make sure to read our guide to blocked fallopian tubes for some natural therapies that may help.

-It is estimated than more than a million new cases of Chlamydia are reported in the U.S., alone each year, with double that number actually being infected, according to the Centers for Disease Control (CDC).
+It is estimated that more than a million new cases of Chlamydia are reported in the U.S., alone each year, with double that number actually being infected, according to the Centers for Disease Control (CDC).

 In women, Gonorrhea can cause bleeding after sex and yellow or bloody vaginal discharge which can inflame the pelvic area, causing epididymitis, which can hamper conception.

-The Affect of STD’s on Men’s Fertility
+The Effect of STD’s on Men’s Fertility

-Although more research is needed in this area, initial reports show little affect on a man’s fertility, unless the sperm comes in direct contact with the STD infection.
+Although more research is needed in this area, initial reports show little effects on a man’s fertility, unless the sperm comes in direct contact with the STD infection.
 In this case, the sperm may be damaged.
 But most research indicates that STD’s do not affect a man’s sperm count or mobility.